 That's right.
 You read that correctly.
-Check it:
+Check out this titanium masterpiece:

-Their line-up of guitars, electric bass, upright bass, and violin are all described as:
+Their complete line-up of guitars, electric bass, upright bass, and violin are all described with phrasing such as:

 A striking minimalist design with rounded cylindrical and ergonomic features, the Gittler Guitar is manufactured entirely of 6AL-4V aircraft grade Titanium.